 This guide provides general step-by-step instructions for deploying Kerio Connect in a common on-premises scenario.
 Note that Kerio Connect is also available as a hosted service in the event that you cannot deploy it within your own infrastructure.

 Select a deployment type

 Kerio Connect is available as a 64-bit Debian virtual appliance for VMware, or as a software application for current versions of Microsoft Windows, Mac OS X, and Linux.
 The product features and functionality are nearly identical across all versions.

 Install and upgrade Kerio Connect

 After installation, the software automatically checks for updates.
 The web administration notifies you when an update is ready.
-For more information refer to Upgrade.
+For more information refer to Upgrading to the latest version.